ecollett1/ecollett1.github.io/README.md

-# ecollett1.github.io
-all of Eric Collett's Assignments
+All of Eric Collett's Assignments